 The Tom Ten Have Award is awarded at each ACIC to two early career researchers (student or 5 years or less since earning PhD) poster presenters for posters that exhibit exceptionally creative or skillful research on causal inference.
 Early career is defined as being a current student or within 5 years of receiving a doctorate degree.

-The Award Ceremony will be held on Wednesday, May 13 at 1:15PM.
+The Award Ceremony date will be announced.
 It is strongly encouraged that those entering the competition attend the ceremony.

 Poster Judging Criteria